Renal Biomarkers Market

 -

-In December 2022, Journey Biosciences launched NaviDKD, a biomarker blood test predicting long-term kidney complications in diabetes, providing an early warning system for kidney damage and enhancing patient outcomes.
+In December 2022, Journey Biosciences launched NaviDKD, a biomarker blood test predicting long-term kidney complications in diabetes, offering an early warning system to enhance patient outcomes.

 -

-In March 2022, Renalytix plc launched myIntelX, a provider access portal improving access to KidneyIntelX testing, allowing precise identification of type 2 diabetes patients at high risk for kidney disease progression.
+In March 2022, Renalytix plc introduced myIntelX, a provider access portal improving access to KidneyIntelX testing for precise identification of high-risk type 2 diabetes patients.

-In this report, the Renal Biomarker Market has been segmented by Biomarker Type, Diagnostic Technique, End User, and Geography.
+In this report, the Renal Biomarkers Market has been segmented by Biomarker Type, Diagnostic Technique, End User and Geography.

 Up-Regulated Proteins